pygame/pygame/README.rst

 Help
 ----

-If you are just getting started with Pygame, you should be able to get started fairly quickly.
+If you are just getting started with pygame, you should be able to get started fairly quickly.
 Pygame comes with many tutorials and introductions.
 There is also full reference documentation for the entire library.
 Browse the documentation on the `docs page`_.
 You